1 Samuel 31: The death of Saul and his three sons (31:1–10)

-While David defeated the Amalekites, Saul and his army were defeated by the Philistines, contrasting David's success (with divine guidance and protection) in saving the lives of his own family and others with Saul's failure resulting in the death of his family, with many others, in battle.
-Toward the end of the battle on Mount Gilboa Saul's three sons, Jonathan, Abinadab, and Malchishua were killed and Saul himself was wounded.
-He asked his trustworthy personal armor-bearer to kill him before the Philistines came, but due to his respect for Saul as YHWH's anointed, the armor-bearer refused, so Saul committed suicide.
-Saul's dishonorable end was followed by the total defeat to his troops, while other Israelites not in battle (suggesting that Saul did not have all Israel behind him) fled from the neighboring areas leaving their towns and villages for the Philistines to occupy, and the disrespectful fate of his body: beheaded, his armor taken into the temple of Astarte (the chief goddess of Beth-shan) then hanged to the wall of Bethshan for public display (1 Chronicles 10:10 states that his head was fastened to the temple of Dagon).
+While David defeated the Amalekites, Saul and his army were defeated by the Philistines, highlighting David's success (with divine guidance and protection) in saving his family and others, compared to Saul's failure, which resulted in the deaths of his family and many others in battle.
+Toward the end of the battle on Mount Gilboa, Saul's three sons—Jonathan, (Note: /hbo/, יְהוֹנָתָן) Abinadab, (Note: /hbo/, אֲבִינָדָב) and Malchishua (Note: /hbo/, מַלְכִּישׁוּעַ)—were killed, and Saul himself was wounded.
+He asked his trusted personal armor-bearer to kill him before the Philistines arrived, but out of respect for Saul as YHWH's anointed (מָשִׁיחַ), the armor-bearer refused, so Saul committed suicide.
+Saul's dishonorable end was followed by a total defeat of his troops, while other Israelites not in battle (suggesting that Saul did not have all Israel behind him) fled from the neighboring areas, leaving their towns and villages for the Philistines to seize.
+His body met a disrespectful fate: he was beheaded, his armor was taken into the local temple of Astarte—the chief goddess of Beit She'an (בֵּית שָׁן)—and his body was hanged on the wall of Beit She'an for public display.
+(1 Chronicles 10:10 states that his head was fastened to the temple of Dagon).